neo4j/neo4j-java-driver/README.md

 }
 driver.close();
 ```

-While using this driver in an application project, we recommend **a single driver** during the whole lifetime of the application
-to benefit from the connection pool maintained in the `driver` object.
+For full applications, a single ``Driver`` object should be created with application-wide scope and lifetime.
+This allows full utilization of the driver connection pool.

-The `driver` object holds a connection pool to avoid performance overhead added by establishing TCP connections for each query run.
+The connection pool reduces network overhead added by sharing TCP connections between subsequent transactions.
-Network connections are established on demands when running Cypher queries, and returned back to connection pool after query execution finishes.
+Network connections are acquired on demand from the pool when running Cypher queries, and returned back to connection pool after query execution finishes.
-As a result, it is expensive to create and close driver, while super cheap to open and close sessions.
+As a result of this design, it is expensive to create and close a ``Driver`` object.

-The driver is thread-safe, but the session or transaction is not thread-safe.
-So make sure make sure `Session` and `Transaction` objects are not used concurrently by multiple threads.

-### More Manual and Documents
+``Session`` objects, on the other hand, are very cheap to use.

+### Thread Safety

+``Driver`` objects are thread-safe, but ``Session`` and ``Transaction`` objects should only be used by a single thread.

+### Further reading
 Check out our [Wiki](https://github.com/neo4j/neo4j-java-driver/wiki) for detailed and most up-to-date developer manuals, driver API documentations, changelogs, etc.

 ### Bug Report
-If you encounter any bugs while using this driver, please following the instructions in our [Contributing Criteria](https://github.com/neo4j/neo4j-java-driver/blob/1.6/CONTRIBUTING.md#need-to-raise-an-issue)
+If you encounter any bugs while using this driver, please follow the instructions in our [Contribution Guide](https://github.com/neo4j/neo4j-java-driver/blob/1.6/CONTRIBUTING.md#need-to-raise-an-issue)
 when raising an issue at [Issues](https://github.com/neo4j/neo4j-java-driver/issues).

-When reporting, please mention the version of the driver and version of the server, the setup of the server such as single instance or HA or causal cluster,
+When reporting, please mention the versions of the driver and server, as well as the server topology (single instance, causal cluster, etc).
-the error stacktrace, code snippet to reproduce the error if possible, and anything that you think it is helpful to reproduce the error.
+Also include any error stacktraces and a code snippet to reproduce the error if possible, as well as anything else that you think might be helpful.

 ## For Driver Developers

 This section targets at people who would like to compile the source code on their own machine for the purpose of, for example, contributing a PR to this repository.
 Before contributing to this project, please take a few minutes and read our [Contributing Criteria](https://github.com/neo4j/neo4j-java-driver/blob/1.6/CONTRIBUTING.md#want-to-contribute).